spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/assign-a-role.md

 6. Select the tab of the role you want to remove from the team.
 For example, click on **Project Roles** to unassign a built-in project role or a custom project role you created.

-7. Identify the role you want to remove from the user and click on **three-dot Menu** next to the role.
+7. Identify the role you want to remove from the team and click on **three-dot Menu** next to the role.

 8. Click on **Remove**.